'Couldn't be happier' - Crash cyclist Josh Quigley set to achieve new Guinness World Record

 "I am really happy to get it finished, it's such a relief, as it's been hanging over me and has really dominated my year since my failed attempt in April."

-Quigley was forced to pull out of the record attempt in April after suffering a knee injury on the fourth day.
+Josh had been forced to call off the record attempt in April after suffering a knee injury early in his bid.

 He said: "I've had so much stress and worry about my knees and wondering what happens if they go again.